 The School of Communication and Design is on the third and fourth floors of the Communications/Music Complex at Loyola University New Orleans.
-All students have access to state-of-the-art computer laboratories that include powerful graphic computers to work on print, design, advertising, public relations and visual communications projects.
+All students have access to state-of-the-art computer laboratories that include powerful graphic computers to work on print, design, advertising, public relations and visual communication projects.

 Center for Environmental Communication